Kansas Minimum Coverage Car Insurance: Requirements and Costs (August 2024)

 Free.
 Simple.
 Secure.

-Kansas requires drivers to carry minimum car insurance that covers $25,000 for bodily injury per person, $50,000 for bodily injury liability per accident, $25,000 for property damage liability per accident, $25,000 for uninsured motorist bodily injury per person and $50,000 for uninsured motorist bodily injury per accident.
-Personal injury protection (PIP) of $4,500 per person and survivor benefits are also mandated.
-As a no-fault state, Kansas requires the driver to use their insurance to cover the damages and injuries sustained.
+Kansas requires drivers to carry minimum car insurance that includes $25,000 for bodily injury per person, $50,000 for bodily injury liability per accident, $25,000 for property damage liability per accident, $25,000 for uninsured motorist bodily injury per person and $50,000 for uninsured motorist bodily injury per accident.
+Personal injury protection (PIP) of $4,500 per person is also required.
+As a no-fault state, Kansas mandates that drivers use their insurance to cover damage and injuries sustained.

-The monthly cost for state minimum car insurance in Kansas is around $45, offering essential coverage to keep you road-legal.
-Drivers should also consider their own needs for more comprehensive protection by shopping around for the cheapest car insurance in Kansas.
+The monthly cost of minimum coverage in Kansas is about $47.
+Drivers should also consider their needs for more comprehensive protection by reviewing the cheapest car insurance in Kansas.

 Why Trust MoneyGeek?
-MoneyGeek analyzed data from Quadrant Information Services and the Kansas Department of Insurance to give you the most accurate cost data for a range of Kansas drivers.
+We analyzed data from Quadrant Information Services and the Kansas Department of Insurance to get the most accurate cost data for various Kansas drivers.

 recency icon